 Check Out Our Detailed Blog on Different Learning Methods!

-The methods are further divided into two parts, Teacher centric methods and Student-centric method.
+The methods are further divided into two parts, Teacher centric methods and Student-centric methods.

 Teacher-Centred Pedagogy Methods